Chart Color Schemes

 Brookfield - Kenmore Hills is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data).
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; thus AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
 Future trends indicate a population decline of 67 persons by 2041, but specific age cohorts like the 85 and over group are projected to grow by 242 people.

 Frequently Asked Questions - Population